Table of contents

 When will the new settings open?

-The Department for Education (DfE) said half of local areas need to boost their childcare provision by between 10% and 20% to meet the increased demand in September 2025.
+The Department for Education (DfE) said half of local areas needed to boost their childcare provision by between 10% and 20% to meet the increased demand in September 2025.
 Some areas need an uplift of more than 20%.
 These are areas with traditionally lower household incomes such as Northumberland, Plymouth and Rotherham.

 Where will they be?